Housing and Property

 A co-tenant is more than a simple occupant

-A co-tenant is a person who rents an apartment (or other residential rental housing) with one or several other tenants.
+A co-tenant is a person who rents an apartment (or other rental housing) with one or several other tenants.
 When you become a co-tenant, you promise in a written or verbal lease to pay a portion of the rent and to use the apartment responsibly.

 Being a co-tenant is different from being an occupant.
 An occupant just lives in the apartment but has no obligations toward the landlord because there is no lease between them.